Rent safe and private dog parks hosted by locals

 • Ask a local trainer or pet care professional if they have any information or experience with dock diving

-Like any dog sporting event, finding a community of dog guardians immersed in the sport can provide a great resource for answering any questions you may have, learning about future competitions, and finding out what it takes to train a dock diving dog.
+Like any dog sporting event, finding a community of dog guardians immersed in the sport can provide a great resource.
+They'll be able to answer any questions you may have, teach you about future competitions, and tell you what it takes to train a dock diving dog.

 Begin foundational dock diving training with your dog